 FINANCIAL REQUIREMENTS of Residents

-Can I afford to live in and be involved in developing a cohouse community?
+Can I afford to live in and be involved in developing a cohousing community?

-Building costs for both the total of your private residence and the co-owning of the shared amenities and spaces are comparable to what you would pay for a similar but slightly larger new unit in Ottawa.
+Building costs for your private residence PLUS your financial contribution (share) for shared amenities and spaces are comparable to what you would pay for a similar but slightly larger new unit in Ottawa.

 What you lose in the size of your own personal footprint, you gain in generous common spaces and community living.
-The real savings are realized after move-in with an increase in disposable income of $200-1000 per month due to sharing of common resources (e.g. easy access to car sharing, care providers, landscaping costs, etc.).
+Shared and common resources typically result in less living expenses over time.

 Will there be rental units made available?

-While the majority of the residents will own their own residence and co-own the total cohouse property, there may be opportunities for rental units as well.
-In the case of renting, tenants will need to be able to commit long term to the cohouse.
-This may involve longer than average leases of 2 to 5 years, responsibility for the regular maintenance of their rented unit and a share in responsibility of the day-to-day maintenance and improvements of the shared common spaces and items.
+While the majority of the residents will own their own residence and co-own the total cohousing property, there may be opportunities for rental units as well.
+In the case of renting, tenants may need to be able to commit long term to the cohousing community.
+This may involve longer than average leases, they may take on increased responsibility regarding the regular maintenance of their rented unit and a share in responsibility of the shared common spaces and amenities.

-In a cohouse where most units are owner-occupied, including one or more rental units allows for some advantages over time.
-Rental units can provide flexibility for families as spatial needs change.
+In a cohousing community where most units are owner-occupied, including one or more rental units allows for some advantages over time.
+Rental units can provide flexibility for families as situations and living arrangement needs change.
 Rental units can house caretakers, elderly parents, or adult children.

 When do I need to have the BIG money ready?